Sebastian4090/ts-hangman/README.md

 To start:
   1. Git clone
-  2. Npm install
+  2. npm install
-  3. Npm start
+  3. npm start

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.